thomasmonradlaursen/02125_RISC-V_Simulator/NOTES.md

 ## RISC-V
 ### Upper immediates and most significant bits
 When working with the most significant bits of immidiates, remember to include the leading 1s.

+### Datapath implementations
+See page 294 and 318 in Computer Organization and Design